ACS Award In Chromatography

-Winning the ACS award is important, Brinkman says, because it shows that people recognize the high quality of his work over the past three decades.
-But he emphasizes that it was not just his work, but also that of his students and collaborators.
+Dasgupta went on to earn a diploma as a television mechanic at DeVry Institute of Technology, Chicago—an experience that provided him with mechanical skills he still uses today.
+He was awarded a Ph.D. in analytical chemistry by Louisiana State University, Baton Rouge, in 1977.

-Officially retired, but still publishing chromatography papers, Brinkman lives with his wife, Jacqueline, and four dogs “in a beautiful part of the province of Zeeland, close to the North Sea beach” in the Netherlands.
-In his free time, he can be found gardening and reading history books, “with a special appreciation for the accomplished narrative style of so many British authors.”
-He also enjoys time with his three daughters and three grandchildren.
+When he is not in the lab or working with his students, Dasgupta likes to listen to music and recite poetry.
+He once had dreams of making a living as a poet, but that has “fallen by the wayside.”
+Most of all, he loves to hear his wife, an accomplished vocalist, sing, he says.
+And he keeps hoping to beat the rest of his research group at the game Jenga.

-Brinkman will present the award address before the Division of Analytical Chemistry at the fall ACS national meeting in Boston.
+Dasgupta will present the award address before the Divisions of Analytical Chemistry and Environmental Chemistry during the fall ACS national meeting.

 Join the conversation